At the Scene of an Accident

 - If necessary, have the car towed to a repair shop.
 But remember, your insurance company probably will want to have an adjuster inspect it and appraise the damage before you order repair work done.

 - If you run into an unattended vehicle or object, try to find the owner.
-If you can't, leave a note containing your name, address and phone number.
+If you can't, leave a note containing your name and contact information.
 Record the details of the accident.

-- The names and addresses of all drivers and passengers involved in the accident
+- The names and contact information of all drivers and passengers involved in the accident

 - License plate numbers